 Release throttle lever and wait until engine has returned to idle speed.

-Shut off the engine using either ignition switch (fan-cooled models only), engine cut-out switch or tether cut-out switch.
+Shut off the engine using either engine cut-out switch or tether cut-out switch

-Always remove tether cord cap and key when vehicle is not in operation in order to prevent accidental engine starting or to avoid unauthorized use by children or others or theft.
+Always remove tether cord cap when vehicle is not in operation in order to prevent accidental engine starting or to avoid unauthorized use by children or others or theft.